TMP261 Heat and Flow Simulation

 Three hour with lectures and tuition per week through the semester

 The external examiner gives feedback on current developments and needs.
 The course outline as well as results are reviewed annually.
 The course is updated according to current international research.
-Criteria and procedures for assessment of student performance are described in a document following the examination assessment.

 Examination details: Term paper: Bestått / Ikke bestått